House (1977 film): Pre-production

 The script for House was green-lit shortly after being presented to Toho.
 No directors at Toho were interested in directing the film as they felt it would end their career.
 Obayashi proposed that he would direct it but was turned down as he was not a staff member at Toho.
 House did not start filming until two years after the script's completion.
-Toho allowed Obayashi to announce that the film had been green-lit and began promoting the film by passing out business cards which advertised the film.
+Toho allowed Obayashi to announce that the film had been green-lit and began promoting the film by passing out business cards that advertised the film.
 In the 1960s, Obayashi created a short film titled Emotion that was popular at Japanese universities and event halls.
 Fans of his television commercial and film work helped him promote House before it was even in production.
 Products based on House that were released included manga, a novelization of the script and a radio drama.
 The soundtrack for the film was created and released before the film was made.